stanleymho/CourseProject/README.md

 ### sentimentalyze

 _sentimentalyze_ is a tool for performing _sentiment analysis_ over the dataset using _Amazon Comprehend_.
 To run the tool, you must have the access key ID and secret access key from your _AWS account_.

+Please be aware that the tool will use _Amazon Comprehend_ from your _AWS account_, and your account will be charged.
+On average, each run involves between 40,000 to 60,000 tweets, and that's approximately 15,000 to 25,000 unique tweets costing about $1.5 to $2.5 to perform sentiment analysis.
 ```
 # Build sentimentalyze into an executable.
 #